WCL

 One format, multiple uses

-The same WCL format is equally at home as typed application configuration and as the source for documentation — pages, sites, books, and Claude skills rendered with wdoc.
+The same WCL format works as typed application configuration and as the source for documentation: pages, sites and books rendered with wdoc.

 Data–presentation separation